+If you know what you’re doing, this is a great way to win huge amounts if your horses win.
 There are lots of bets that you can place and lots of daily deals to be grabbed too.
 Be sure that you check the terms and conditions for any offers you take.

 Once Trials Day approaches bookmakers will pay close attention to the runners’ performances and will begin to adjust their prices accordingly.
 In order to ensure that you get the most out of your bets be sure to keep a close eye on things when this happens.

 The top favourites predicted so far are:

-- Charlie Parcs – A young hurdler that possesses plenty of scope and one to watch in 2018.
+- Charlie Parcs – A young hurdler that possesses plenty of scope and one to watch in 2019.

 - Yanworth – another to watch who remains unbeaten at two miles

 - Douvan – has a clean round of jumping and one a lot of punters will be betting

 - Bristol du Mai – expected to impress